thorin-schiffer/kivy_relayr/readme.md

 This repository contains code for a workshop about creating IoT dashboards with Kivy.
 The sensor data used here comes from a WunderBar, an IoT development kit by relayr.io, but it should be fairly easy to use data from anywhere.
+Since Kivy is a mobile-first, cross-platform GUI framework, the same code should run on platforms like Linux, Android, iOS and MacOS.
+But since making this really happen can be challenging, this workshop will focus on an implemention on Linux (including the Raspberry Pi).

 ### Before you start